vrdiy/pkmn_overlay/readme.md

 `clear`

 ### Change Card Image
-[!WARNING]
+> [!NOTE]
-This does nothing on the minimal version as you only have one card per Pokémon
+> This does nothing on the minimal version as you only have one card per Pokémon

 Sometimes the card doesn't look the best for a particular Pokémon, to get the next available card, type the slot of the Pokémon, followed by a space, and then the letter 'r':